mossgreen/mossgreen.github.io/_posts/2018-11-09-Spring-Certification-Spring-Data-Management.md

 - Propagation setting is `PROPAGATION_REQUIRED`.
 - Isolation level is `ISOLATION_DEFAULT`.
-- Transaction is `read/write`, which is  read only = FALSE.
+- Transaction is `read/write`, which is  `read only = FALSE`.
 - Transaction timeout defaults to the default timeout of the underlying transaction system, or to none if timeouts are not supported.
 - Any RuntimeException triggers rollback, and any checked Exception does not.

+**Annotation driven transaction settings**

+- `mode`
+    - The **default mode (proxy)** processes annotated beans to be proxied by using Spring’s AOP framework.
+    - The alternative **mode (aspectj)** instead weaves the affected classes with Spring’s AspectJ transaction aspect, modifying the target class byte code to apply to any kind of method call.
+AspectJ weaving requires `spring-aspects.jar` in the classpath as well as having load-time weaving (or compiletime weaving) enabled.
+- `proxyTargetClas`
+    - Applies to proxy mode only.
+    - If it's false or omitted, then standard JDK interface-based proxies are created.
+    - If the proxy-target-class attribute is set to true, class-based proxies are created.
+- `order`
+    - Defines the order of the **transaction advice** that is applied to beans annotated with `@Transactional`
+    - Default `Ordered.LOWEST_PRECEDE NCE`.

-## What is the PlatformTransactionManager?
+## What is the `PlatformTransactionManager`?

 Spring’s core transaction management abstraction is based on the interface **PlatformTransactionManager**.

 - It is the base interface for all transaction managers that can be used in the Spring framework’s transaction infrastructure.
 - It encapsulates a set of technology-independent methods for transaction management.
+- A transaction strategy is defined by `PlatformTransactionManager` interface
-- Remember that a transaction manager is needed **no matter which transaction management strategy** (programmatic or declarative) you choose in Spring.
+- A transaction manager is needed **no matter which transaction management strategy** (programmatic or declarative) you choose.

-The PlatformTransactionManager interface provides three methods for working with transactions:

-1. `getTransaction()`: Return a currently active transaction or create a new one, according to the specified propagation behavior.
-2. `commit()`: Commit the given transaction, with regard to its status
-3. `rollback`: Perform a rollback of the given transaction

 ```java
 Public interface PlatformTransactionManager(){